 - Bart and Nelson also become friends in "The Haw-Hawed Couple", with the former merely using it as protection while the latter takes it very seriously.
 When the truth's revealed, Nelson spends a while glaring and apparently stalking Bart, and when he finally gets him alone and cornered, he seems poised to unleash the beating of Barts life but instead delivers a passionate "The Reason You Suck" Speech, calls Bart a bad friend, and declares their friendship over.

 - The alternate ending for "Who Shot Mr. Burns?" had Smithers as the culprit instead of Maggie.
 All Mr. Burns does as punishment is dock Smithers' pay by 5%.

 - In cultures where one was required by honour to duel someone who offended you, it was fairly common to "delope" — deliberately miss your shot, thus fulfilling the terms of the duel while making it obvious to all involved that you never intended to hurt your opponent, and giving them the choice of either doing likewise, or shooting you and ruining their own reputation.

-- Likewise, sword duels were often restrained to literal "first blood" — giving your opponent a nick on the cheek or arm, and a cool scar, rather than a serious injury (that's before they devolved even more to the point when giving each other cool scars became the entire point and the whole "fighting" thing was forgotten about).
+- Sword duels were often restrained to literal "first blood" — giving your opponent a nick on the cheek or arm, and a cool scar, rather than a serious injury.
+That's before they devolved even more to the point when giving each other cool scars became the entire point and the whole "fighting" thing was forgotten about.